Skip to Content

 At the September 14, 2020 Board of Water Commissioners’ meeting, the Board voted to sign on to PFAS litigation against manufacturers of these chemicals.
 The law firm of Napoli Shkolnick, PLLC with offices in New York and Massachusetts, was selected to represent the District as an affected party.

 In June 2023, two landmark class action settlements emerged from the ongoing multi-district litigation (MDL) over the contamination of drinking water with PFAS resulting from the widespread use of aqueous film-forming foam (AFFF).
-The first settlement was a $1.185 billion agreement with DuPont, Chemours, and Corteva.
-The second was a historic $10.3 billion agreement with 3M Company.
-Both settlements are subject to approval by the United States District Court for the District of South Carolina, a process that is expected to take many months.
-These settlements will provide funding for public water systems to conduct testing for PFAS and for PFAS treatment technologies.
-Details on how and when the funds will be distributed amongst claimants are emerging, however it appears any payments will be made over a number of years.
+The first settlement was a $1.185 billion agreement with DuPont, Chemours, and Corteva, which received final approval from the U.S. District Court for the District of South Carolina on February 8, 2024.
+The second was a historic $10.3 billion agreement with 3M Company, which received final approval from the U.S. District Court in Charleston, South Carolina on March 29, 2024.
+These settlements, along with others to come, will provide funding for public water systems to conduct PFAS testing and implement PFAS treatment technologies.
+Details on how and when the funds will be distributed amongst claimants are emerging; however, it is clear that payments will be made over several years, with 3M funding the settlement from July 1, 2024 through April 15, 2036 and DuPont, Chemours, and Corteva paying out settlement monies through at least 2031.

 Top

-PROPOSED FEDERAL DRINKING WATER REGULATION
+NEW FEDERAL DRINKING WATER REGULATION

 Top